burlemarxiste/qosst-alice/docs/source/understanding/dsp.md

 * [Synchronisation sequence](#zc);
 * [Padding of zeros](#zeros).

-In the following we describe each operation and show each function of the {py:mod}`qosst_alice.dsp` module can be used to make the DSP.
+In the following sections, we describe each operation and explain the functions within the {py:mod}`qosst_alice.dsp` module that can be used to perform the corresponding DSP steps.

 (baseband)=
 ## Generating the symbols and the baseband sequence

 First we need to generate the baseband sequence and for this we can use the {py:func}`qosst_alice.dsp.generate_baseband_sequence` function.
-For this we must at least give the modulation we want to use, the variance, the size of the modulation (for discrete modulations) and the number of symbols we want.
+For this we must at least specify the modulation we want to use, the variance, the size of the modulation (for discrete modulations) and the number of symbols to generate.

-There is a complete tutorial on the modulation on the `qosst-core` documentation, and here, for demonstrations purposes we will use a QPSK modulation (*i.e.* PSK modulation of size 4).
+There is a complete tutorial on the modulation in the `qosst-core` documentation, and here, for demonstration purposes we will use a QPSK modulation (*i.e.* PSK modulation of size 4).

 ```{eval-rst}
 .. plot:: pyplots/dsp/generate_baseband_sequence.py